Sexual Harassment Lawyer

 - Maintain a record of solid job performance.
 Behaviors such as excessive absenteeism, tardiness, sloppy work performance, etc. will hurt your claim.
 Gather documents like a written job description and written job evaluation.
 It will help show that your quality of work and work habits were appropriate.

-At Premier Law Group, we understand that figuring out what to do after you have been sexually harassed can be very confusing, and are here to help you through the process.
-We are aggressive employment attorneys with years of experience in successfully representing people in Seattle, Bellevue, and Vancouver who have been harassed at work.
-We have won millions of dollars for our past clients and we will do whatever we can to help you recover the maximum possible compensation.
-If you have been a victim of sexual harassment, call us at (206) 285-1743.
+At Premier Law Group, we understand that figuring out what to do after you have been sexually harassed can be very confusing, and we are here to help you through the process.
+We are aggressive employment attorneys with years of experience in successfully representing people in Seattle, Bellevue, Renton and Federal Way, who have been harassed at work.
+We have won millions of dollars for our past clients, and we will do whatever we can to help you recover the maximum possible compensation.
+If you have been a victim of sexual harassment, call us at 206-285-1743.